binpash/pash/evaluation/eval_script/README.md

 ```

 Note that most stages in the pipeline are repeated twice and proceed in parallel (i.e., using `&`).
 This completes the "quick-check".

-## Components (Artifact Functional)

-Our paper describes the following system components.
-An overview of how they all interact can be found in the Paper Figure 1.
-* **Parsing library:** The parsing library (Paper Section 3.3) contains Python bindings for the dash parser (e.g., [ast2a.py](https://github.com/binpash/pash/blob/main/compiler/parser/ceda/ast2a.py) translates dash's AST to a Python AST) and a complete [unparser implementation](https://github.com/binpash/pash/blob/main/compiler/parser/ceda/ast2shell.py).
-* **Preprocesor:** The preprocessor [compiler/pash.py](https://github.com/binpash/pash/blob/main/compiler/pash.py) (Paper Section 3.2) uses the parser and then instruments the AST with calls to the [JIT Engine](https://github.com/binpash/pash/blob/main/compiler/pash_runtime.sh).
-* **JIT Engine:** The JIT engine (Paper Section 4) [compiler/pash_runtime.sh](https://github.com/binpash/pash/blob/main/compiler/pash_runtime.sh) transitions between shell and PaSh mode and interacts with the the stateful compilation server.
-The engine sends compilation requests to server and waits for a response:
-  - If the server succeeds at compiling and parallelizing the requested region, then the engine runs the parallel shell script.
-  - If the server fails, then it's not safe to parallelize this region and the engine runs the original code.
-* **Parallelizing Compilation Server:** The parallelizing compilation server (Paper Section 5) [compiler/pash_runtime_daemon.py](https://github.com/binpash/pash/blob/main/compiler/pash_runtime_daemon.py) handles compilation requests for parallelizing regions of the script.
-The server contains the following subcomponents:
-  - **Expansion:** The expansion module (Paper Section 5.1) that expands script fragments [compiler/expand.py](https://github.com/binpash/pash/blob/main/compiler/expand.py).
-  - **Dependency untangling:** The dependency untangling component (Paper Section 5.2) is invoked using the `--parallel_pipelines` flag.
-When enabled, the JIT Engine allows for running multiple regions at the same time; This increases the amount of parallelization that can be extracted from the script.
-The safety check for detecting dependencies between fragments [pash_runtime_daemon.py, L155](https://github.com/binpash/pash/blob/ebe379427a42040c1c00b01bcdcadb1fdbfb0281/compiler/pash_runtime_daemon.py#L155) is called after compilation succeeds [pash_runtime_daemon.py, L317](https://github.com/binpash/pash/blob/d836bfd32a58c848dccc2b157e72237f412c6ff5/compiler/pash_runtime_daemon.py#L317).
-Finally, the code responsible for executing the optimized script in parallel is in the JIT Engine [pash_runtime.sh, L257](https://github.com/binpash/pash/blob/d836bfd32a58c848dccc2b157e72237f412c6ff5/compiler/pash_runtime.sh#L257)
-  - **Profile Driven Configuration:** The profile driven component (Paper Section 5.3) is invoked using the `--profile-driven`.
-When enabled, the compiler adjusts the parallelization factor based on previous execution times.
-The code that determines the parallelization based on profiles is in [pash_runtime_daemon.py, L172](https://github.com/binpash/pash/blob/ebe379427a42040c1c00b01bcdcadb1fdbfb0281/compiler/pash_runtime_daemon.py#L172).
-* **Commutativity Awareness:** The commutativity-aware components of PaSh-JIT (Paper Section 6) consist of the following main components:
-  - The annotations allow for indicating that a command is commutative (e.g., [sort](https://github.com/binpash/pash/blob/ebe379427a42040c1c00b01bcdcadb1fdbfb0281/annotations/sort.json#L18))
-  - The dataflow nodes for orchestrating commutativity-aware concurrency are [c-split](https://github.com/binpash/pash/blob/main/runtime/r_split.c), [c-wrap](https://github.com/binpash/pash/blob/main/runtime/r_wrap.c), [c-strip](https://github.com/binpash/pash/blob/main/runtime/r_unwrap.c), and [c-merge](https://github.com/binpash/pash/blob/main/runtime/r_merge.c).

 ## Claim 1: Correctness evaluation